Applying for Coverage

 Upload Documents (Proof)

 You now have a new way to send your verification documents (proof) When you apply for coverage, renew, or update your information, you may be asked to send proof of some information that could not be electronically verified.
-Your proof can be sent to the Health Connector and MassHealth by Mail, Fax, In-person, and NEW Uploaded online through your account.
+Your proof can be sent to the Health Connector and MassHealth by Mail, Fax, In-person, and Uploaded online through your account.
 Important: If you are sending proof, DO NOT send the same document in more than one way.
 For example, don't fax and upload the same document for proof.
 How to upload your documents If you need to send proof, here’s how you can upload your document(s): First, log in to your online account.
 (If you don't have an online account, call Customer Service to get started with setting one up.)
 Once you are signed into your account, go to the new My Documents section of your account.
 Click on the Upload Documents link in the main menu to start uploading your files.
 Important: Make sure you have your proof saved where you can easily find and upload your document.
 On the Upload Documents page, under File 1, click the Browse button to find the file you want to upload from from computer, tablet, or smartphone based on the type of information we’ve asked you for.
 Select that file and click Open to start the upload.
-Note: You can only upload certain file types: Bitmap Image File (.bmp) Graphical Interchange Format File (.gif) JPEG Image (.jpeg) JPEG Image (.jpg) Portable Document [...]
+Note: You can only upload certain file types: Bitmap Image File (.bmp) Graphical Interchange Format File (.gif) JPEG Image (.jpeg) JPEG Image (.jpg) Portable Document Format [...]

 Why don’t I qualify for subsidies?